k-vyn/framer-ios-kit/README.md

 ios.layout()
 </pre>

-<p>This will stack the boxes, so that boxB's top edge is constrained to below boxA, but what if you want a little buffer?
+<p>This will stack the boxes so that boxB's top edge is constrained to below boxA, but what if you want a little buffer?
 That's really easy.
-We'll use a little different syntax with wrapping the layer and buffer in brackets</p>
+We'll use a little different syntax with wrapping the layer and buffer in brackets.</p>

 <pre>
 boxB.constraints =